-- Obtained an understanding and evaluated the internal controls for regular reconciliation between the Company and its warehouse custodians. - Performed the revenue recognition cut-off tests, including obtaining sufficient appropriate audit evidences from the warehouse custodians and reviewing the reconciliations of the Company's accounting records. - 3.
-Verified the warehouse inventory by sending confirmation letters to validate inventory balances with the warehouse custodians.
+1. Obtained an understanding and evaluated the internal controls for regular reconciliation between the Company and its warehouse custodians.

+- 2. Performed the revenue recognition cut-off tests of warehouse sales revenue around the certain period of balance sheet date, including obtaining sufficient appropriate audit evidences from the warehouse custodians and reviewing the reconciliations of the Company's accounting records in order to assess the appropriateness of the timing of revenue recognition. - 3.
+Verified the warehouse with significant ending inventory balances sending confirmation letters to validate inventory balances with the warehouse custodians.